-This is not as sophisticated as a stochastic tiling method but usually it’s good enough (especially when you using it as a layer in your shader tree).
+This is not as sophisticated as a stochastic tiling method but usually, it’s good enough (especially when you use it as a layer in your shader tree).

 How to use it

 - Simply connect the aiTriplanar node after the file node.

 - Set the attributes:

 - Scale (lower the number for bigger textures)

 - Rotate (range is 0-1)